Updated for lockdown 2.0

 Quarantine self-improvement was a topic on everyone’s lips during the first lockdown in March.
 Now, with a second lockdown in England, we wonder if this pressure to be productive will prevail once again.

-From making your own sourdough starter to learning a new language, brands and the media are convincing us that we shouldn’t be wasting a second of our time in lockdown.
-This is also seen on social media with a new type of FOMO – the fear of missing out on a productive self-isolation at home.
+From making your own sourdough starter to learning a new language, brands and the media were convincing us that we shouldn’t be wasting a second of our time in the first lockdown.
+This was also seen on social media with a new type of FOMO – the fear of missing out on a productive self-isolation at home.
 The visions of those seemingly thriving in lockdown on Instagram may go some way to explaining the trend for baking banana bread (and of course, documenting this online).

-There’s nothing wrong with taking up a new hobby, re-finding passion for something you once enjoyed or trying a new routine; in fact, it’s a great opportunity to take something positive forward from this time.
-However, the reason why you’re doing it shouldn’t be because you feel you ought to.
+There’s nothing wrong with taking up a new hobby, re-finding passion for something you once enjoyed or trying a new routine; in fact, lockdown 1.0 felt like an unique opportunity to do so.
+However, only if you were doing it because you wanted to, and not because you felt you ought to.